 After the vice-championship in 1932, Vienna was again at the top of the championship in 1933.
 Equipped with what was by far the best defense at the time, they ended up three points ahead of Rapid at the top of the table, celebrating the second championship title.
 In 1936, the team from Döbling reached the second place in the championship for the fourth time and lost in the cup final with 0-3 to Austria Wien.
 The third and last cup win to date was won by Blue-Yellow in 1937 with a 2-0 win over the Wiener Sport-Club.
 In the championship, however, it was only enough for Vienna to take the third place that year.

-When Austria joined the German Empire, First Vienna FC 1894 won the championship of the Ostmark three times in a row from 1942 to 1944.
-By winning this title, the club was entitled to participate in the final round of the German championship.
-The Vienna managed to advance to the final in 1942, but lost there against Schalke 04.
-In 1943 and 1944 the boys of Döbling reached the semi-finals and the quarter-finals of the German championship.
-The greatest success of this time was, however, winning the German cup competition against LSV Hamburg in 1943.
+The results and successes in these years are of course better documented.
+From 1942 to 1944, First Vienna FC won the so called Ostmark championship three times in a row.
+Winning this title enabled the club to take part in the finals for the German championship.
+Vienna managed to reach the final in 1942, but lost there against Schalke 04.
+In 1943 and 1944, the Döblinger reached the semi-finals and the quarter-finals of the German championship.
+The greatest success of this time, however, was the victory of the German cup final in 1943 against LSV Hamburg.

 German championship finals in 1942.